suveshmoza/api/README.md

 # Breathe backend
 A modular FastAPI backend designed to retrieve and standardize air quality data across the Jammu & Kashmir region for the **Breathe** app.
 The system aggregates data from multiple providers: **OpenMeteo** for satellite-based estimates in most districts and the **Central Pollution Control Board** (CPCB) for ground station data in Srinagar.

+## How the AQI is Calculated

+`[1]` The system accepts a dictionary of raw pollutant values.
+Before any math occurs, the system sanitizes the input keys using a robust mapping strategy.

+ - It handles variations in naming conventions (e.g., mapping "pm2.5", "pm25", or "pm2_5" all to the internal standard pm2_5).

+ - This ensures that no data is dropped due to typo-sensitivity or API inconsistencies.

+`[2]` Indian AQI standards require specific units for different chemical compounds.
+The system applies a check (`prepare_for_indian_aqi`) to the raw concentrations (C).

+- PM2.5, PM10, NO2​, SO2​, and Ozone (O3​) are maintained in Micrograms per cubic meter (µg/m3).

+- The code explicitly detects Carbon Monoxide (co) and divides the value by 1000.
+This converts the raw µg/m3 value into Milligrams per cubic meter (mg/m3), which is the required unit for the CO breakpoint table.

+`[3]` Once units are standardized, the system calculates an individual Sub-Index for each pollutant.
+It does not simply "lookup" a value; it calculates a precise integer using **Linear Interpolation**.

+ - The system scans the `AQI_BREAKPOINTS` configuration to find the specific range [Clo​,Chi​] that the current concentration falls into.
+ - The system applies the standard AQI formula used by environmental agencies:

+    `I=[(Chi​−Clo​)(Ihi​−Ilo​)​×(C−Clo​)]+Ilo​`

+  Where:
+  - **I**: The calculated AQI sub-index.
+  - **C**: The current pollutant concentration.
+  - **Clo​/Chi​**: The concentration breakpoints (lower and upper bounds).
+  - **Ilo​/Ihi**​: The corresponding AQI index breakpoints.

+  The code includes failsafes: if a value exceeds the maximum defined breakpoint, it is capped at 500; if it is below the minimum, it defaults to 0.

+`[4]` The final Air Quality Index is **not** an average of the pollutants.
+  - The system collects all calculated sub-indices (`aqi_details`).
+It then identifies the maximum value among them.
+  - The pollutant responsible for this highest value is flagged as the `main_pollutant`.
+  - This **single highest value** becomes the reported Overall AQI.

 ## Structure
 ```breathe/
 ├─ api/